KenKundert/avendesora/doc/api.rst

         fatal(os_error(e))

-Basically, the approach is to open the password generator, open an account, and then accessing values of that account.
+Basically, the approach is to open the password generator, open an account, and then access values of that account.
 The various components of the Avendesora programming interface are described next.